 The tips of these Microbrushes are really, really tiny.
 I have been trying to use 000000 paintbrushes for fine details, and they work great for lines.
 But they don’t hold a volume of liquid.
 Use these microbrushes to place tiny, regular sized dots of paint.
 Or to apply epoxy adhesive inside the hole before you insert wire into polymer clay.
 How about putting the right amount of glue onto a bail so that it doesn’t slop over and make a mess?
 I’m sure I’ve only begun to think of ways these can be used.

 The website does show that you can purchase Microbrushes at Hobby Lobby, but I’ve never seen them in the stores.
 You can buy them online from Hobby Lobby.
 You can find Microbrushes in these retailers in the US, and these retailers in Europe.
 A reader let us know that they can be purchased from Micromark (which is a fantastic site, thanks Jeanne)!
 And another reader told of an online source in Germany (thanks Veronique)!
 And in Canada, Lee Valley Tools is your place to go (thanks Lawrence).
+And for an even more economical solution, look for “eyelash extension microbrush” on ebay and get a whole variety of types.
+Thanks to Binky for that suggestion.

 I think I’ll take another trip to that hobby store and see if I can’t look at their offerings with a new eye.
 I wonder how many things that are designed for another industry or hobby could be used in jewelry and polymer clay work?
 What neat tools or supplies have you found from other industries that are very useful in your work?